magento/merchdocs/src/magento/magento-account-share.md

 1. Before you begin, get the following information from the Magento account of the **new user**:

-   - The `Account ID` is located in the upper-left corner of the Magento tab, just above the **Log Out** link.
+   - The `Account ID` that is located in the upper-left corner of the Magento tab, just above the **Log Out** link.
    - The `Email` address that is associated with the account.

 1. Log in to your [Magento account]({% link magento/magento-account.md %}).